 The Group's expected cash flows on some financial assets and financial liabilities vary significantly from the contractual cash flows.
+The principal difference is on demand deposits from customers which are expected to remain stable or increase.

 As part of the management of liquidity risk arising from financial liabilities, the Group holds liquid assets comprising cash and cash equivalents, and debt securities issued by sovereigns, which can be readily sold to meet liquidity requirements.
 In addition, the Group maintains agreed lines of credit with other banks and holds unencumbered assets that are eligible for use as collateral with central banks (these amounts are referred to as the 'Group's liquidity reserves').